codevence/fair-wizard-guide/docs/applications/data-management-planner/index.rst

 Data Management Planner
 ***********************

 Data Management Planner is an application for collaborative and effective creation of Data Management Plans.
-This application is mainly used for creating Data Management Plans by **researchers**, but it also includes creation and editing of Knowledge Models and creation and editing of :guilabel:`Document Templates` done by **data stewards**.
+It is mainly used by researchers to create Data Management Plans, but it also includes knowledge model and document template management for users with the appropriate role permissions.

 ----